 Sylvia Osterberg (right)Greta Molander now has her own post.

 Frida Axelsson - young driver from a rallying family, who drives a Volkswagen Golf.
 She started competing in youth rallies in Sweden in 2009, when she was sixteen, after several years of navigation.
 In 2010, she completely wrote her car off in an accident involving a stone wall, and she sat out the whole of 2011 while it was rebuilt.
 She started competing in earnest again in 2013, after some 2012 action.
 Her best result seems to have been a 59th place in the Dan Anderssons Minne Rally, tenth in Group E. In 2014, she upgraded her car and tackled the South Swedish Rally, finishing in 84th place, but winning her class.
 Her season was affected by a big crash in a rally in Nyköping, which left Frida in hospital.
 She recovered, and returned to the stages in 2015.
 Her best result was a thirteenth place in the Emmanuels Minne Rally, driving a Golf.
 In 2016, she was tenth in the Svenljunga Super Rallysprint, still in the Golf.
 As well as driving, she still acts as a co-driver on occasion, once to fellow driver, and friend, Jonna Eson Brådhe.
-Frida is part of Ramona Karlsson’s Young Female Drivers mentoring project.
+Frida is or was part of Ramona Karlsson’s Young Female Drivers mentoring project.

 Henny-Britt Ehringe - began her rally career in 1955 in Sweden, but was most successful in the mid-1960s, driving a Volvo 1500 or a Saab.
 She won many Coupes des Dames in her native Scandinavia, but was also competitive on the Acropolis, coming eighth in 1964 in the Volvo.
 She used the Saab for the 1963 RAC event, but with less success.
 As well as driving, she sometimes switched to navigating, and co-drove for Monica Kjerstadius on the Tulip Rally, in 1963.

 Jonna Eson Brådhe - supported by the Swedish motorsport authorities in 2013.
 She started as a teenager, navigating for her father, and began rallying a VW Golf in youth events in 2010.
 In 2011, she was Sweden’s top female youth rally driver.
 She earned her driving license in 2012, and used it to enter Swedish club rallies, in a Peugeot 309, with mixed results.
 The Peugeot was soon replaced by a Subaru Impreza, which was faster, and scored her some decent positions in the Class C Cup.
 In 2014, Jonna’s activities were somewhat limited.
 She drove a the Peugeot in the Uppsala and East Sweden rallies, finishing 54th and 61st.
 Later, she had her first taste of WRC power, albeit as a co-driver, in a Skoda Octavia, in which she and Nils Jensen were 17th in the Fixussprinten rally.
 In 2015, she travelled to the Middle East for the FIA Women in Motorsport Qatar Desert Challenge, competing against other elite female drivers for a spot in the Sealine Desert Challenge.
 She was not one of the winners.
 In 2016, she returned to the Swedish championship, driving a Ford Fiesta.
 She entered the East Sweden Rally, but did not finish.
+Her car for 2017 was a Peugeot 208.
+She was sixth in her class in the Swedish championship, with a best finish of 27th, in the East Sweden Rally.
+She also won her class in the SM Vaakuna Rally, in Finland.

 Carina Hermansson - Swedish snow specialist.
 She was fourth in the 2003 Swedish Snow Rally, driving a Mitsubishi Lancer Evo VI.
 The same year, she was sixth in the Snapphanerallyt.
 She began competing in the mid-1990s and has driven Mazda 323s, VW Golfs and Toyota Corollas as well as the Mitsubishi.
 She often drove for the Skeptune team.
 Carina made a comeback in 2012, driving a Subaru Impreza.
 She was very successful in Swedish rallies, with three top-ten finishes in 2012, the best of these being two eighth places, in the Dubbeldalingen and Gestrikekannan events.
 In 2013, she went one better, and was third in the Offerdalingen snow rally.